jgarcia24n/MouseSearch/README.md

 * **MAM Search:** Full-text search for torrents on MyAnonamouse.
 * **Advanced Filtering:** Filter by title, author, narrator, media type, language, and advanced tracker filters (e.g., Freeleech, VIP, Active).
+* **Customizable Search Results:** Toggle specific columns (Series, Narrator, File Type, Seeders, etc.) to tailor the results view to your needs.
 * **One-Click Downloading:** Send torrents directly to your torrent client (supports qBittorrent, Deluge, Transmission, and rTorrent), assigning a category from the UI.
 * **Live Status Dashboards:**
     * View your MAM user stats (username, ratio, bonus points, etc.) directly in the app.